kamila-almeida/PlaylistProject/README.md

 # Playlist Application

-Playlist Application is a REST Api with CRUD operations of songs and playlists.
+Playlist Application is a REST Api with CRUD operations of songs and playlists, and also the possiblity to create relationships between them.

 ## Features